You are here

 - Power Point presentations are not accepted.
 We want to evaluate your language and presentation skills, as well as your interaction skills.

 - Do not try to cover too much information.
 Technical terms and essential background information should not be the focus of the presentation.
-Remember it is only 10 minutes long, and meant to be presented to students at an introductory level, not to professors or colleagues.
+Remember, this is a short presentation and it's meant to be presented to students at an introductory level, not to professors or colleagues.